temporalio/documentation/kb/prometheus-grafana-setup.md

          group: 'sdk-metrics'
 ```

-In this example, we have created a YAML configuration file setting up Prometheus to scrape at 10 seconds interval, and to listen for Cluster metrics on `host.docker.internal:8000` and SDK metrics on two targets `host.docker.internal:8077` and `host.docker.internal:8078`.
+In this example, Prometheus is configured to scrape at 10 seconds interval, and to listen for Cluster metrics on `host.docker.internal:8000` and SDK metrics on two targets `host.docker.internal:8077` and `host.docker.internal:8078`.
 The `8077` and `8078` ports must be set on `WorkflowServiceStubs` in your application code with your preferred SDK, and can be used to create Workers and make Client API calls to start Workflow Executions, send Signals, Queries etc. See the [SDK Metrics](#sdk-metrics-setup) section for details.
 You can set up as many targets as required.

 For more details on how to configure Prometheus, refer the [Prometheus documentation](https://prometheus.io/docs/prometheus/latest/configuration/configuration/).

-To check whether you’re receiving your metrics data, start your local docker-compose Temporal Cluster (with the configuration provided in the examples here) and check:
+To check whether you’re receiving your metrics data, restart your local docker-compose Temporal Cluster (with the configuration provided in the examples here) and check:

 - [localhost:8000/metrics](http://localhost:8000/metrics) - this is the port you’re exposing your Cluster metrics on.
 You should see all the Cluster metrics emitted when you start up your local docker-compose Temporal Cluster.
 - [localhost:8077/metrics](http://localhost:8077/metrics) - this is the port you’re exposing your SDK metrics on.
 Depending on whether you have set this port on the Client that is starting your Worker or your Workflow Executions, the related metrics should show when you start your Worker or Workflow Execution.